-Earning your online medical assistant degree prepares you to enter one of the nation’s most in-demand fields.
-Both the aging population and demand for preventive care require physicians, hospitals, and medical facilities to hire more medical assistants to meet patients’ needs.
+Earning your online associate in medical assisting degree prepares you to enter one of the nation’s most in-demand fields.
+Both the aging population and demand for preventive care requir physicians, hospitals, and medical facilities to hire more medical assistants to meet patients’ needs.
 In fact, the Bureau of Labor Statistics (BLS) projects employment for medical assistants to grow 29% by 2026.

 Myriad career options await those completing medical assistant online degree programs.
 Regardless of the path you follow, earning a medical assistant associate degree online can provide you with an understanding of healthcare fundamentals that help you provide quality patient care.